DSC-Diliman/dsc-website/README.md

 ## For site developers

+> **Note**
+>
+> There's an in-depth guide for site developers on [this site](https://gdscupdsitefordevs.super.site/).
+> If you're looking for more specific details beyond what's covered in this README, check it out!

 If you don't have access to the [Netlify dashboard](https://app.netlify.com/sites/dscupd) yet, ask for an invite from one of the developers on Discord.

 Clone the repository to your local machine like so: